Self Service Group and Directory* Management

 According to a survey by Osterman Research, 81% of organizations manage their groups manually.
 This means that 4 out of 5 organizations have IT manually adding users to groups every time an employee is hired or changes positions.
 This takes up, on average, 6 hours per week per 1000 employees and, according to the same survey, 42% of users are still in the wrong distribution lists or security groups.

-GroupID Self-Service delegates that burden onto a resource that has a vested interest in managing these groups, the users.
+GroupID Self Service delegates that burden onto a resource that has a vested interest in managing these groups, the users.
 A group owner can create a group, manage the membership, and make sure that the group is always accurate.
-The group owner can also open their group to allow other users to optzin to the group.
+The group owner can also open their group to allow other users to opt-in to the group.
+Managers should be able to attest to their staffing, transfer or terminate those people no longer under their stewardship.
 IT can control the whole process with simple to set workflow.